crisdj13-code/jcars-rails-app/README.md

-# README
+# README Last Update 1/11/25

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+In the process of upgrading app to Rails 8 and switching to a different deployment framework instead of Heroku.

-* Ruby version
+* Ruby version 3.2.2
+* Rails 8 (In the process of Upgrading)
 * System dependencies
+    Devise
+    SendGrid
+    Heroku (Soon switching to Free Platform like Fly.io )

 * Configuration